What Federal Loan Forgiveness Programs Are Available?

 If your debt stems from student loans, then you should look into federal loan forgiveness programs.
-One of the advantages of federal loan forgiveness programs is in the word “forgiveness.”
-As you will see, not all federal loan forgiveness programs offer 100% of your student loans, but federal loan forgiveness programs can still save you a lot of money in the end.
+One of the advantages of federal loan forgiveness programs is in the word “forgiveness”.
+As you will see, not all federal loan forgiveness programs offer 100% of your student loans.
+However federal loan forgiveness programs can still save you a lot of money in the end.
 It is also important to note that federal loan forgiveness programs don’t just save you money overnight; you need to make some payments in order to reap the reward.

 The two types of federal loan forgiveness programs are the Public Service Loan Forgiveness (PSLF) Program and the Teacher Loan Forgiveness Program.